-The last few months have seen the streets of East London populated with a whole series of miniature doorways installed by a mystery artist.
+The last few months have seen the streets of East London populated with a whole series of miniature street art doorways installed at street level by a mystery artist.
 Despite some iniatial confusion over the artists name as to Pedro or Pablo, the work has now been credited to Mexican street artist Pablo Delgado.
 These tiny photocopied pasted-up doorways appeared to be hand coloured and were at one point popping up around Shoreditch faster than people could photograph them.

 "I started downloading images of doors from around the world and I worked with them and pasted them on to some walls," he says in this interview with The Guardian.
 "It began because I felt claustrophobic at home.
 I live in a small place and see doors as an exit to a different world.
 These little doors give you more space for your imagination, the chance to wonder what's behind them."